kkrol2/PdfiumAndroidKt/README.md

 It offers PDFView which can display documents.
 This view supports password encrypted pdfs.
 In case of an invalid password PdfPasswordException is thrown.

-To use it, build aar and include it in our app.
+To use it, build aar and include it in the app.